Founder, Aneden Gives

 Dr. Itam is a member of the Houston Gynecological & Obstetrical Society, the Harris County Medical Society (HCMS), and The Texas Medical Association (TMA).
 He’s also a Fellow of the American Congress (formerly College) of Obstetricians and Gynecologists.

-Dr. S. KEMI NURUDEEN, MD
+DR. S. KEMI NURUDEEN, MD

-REPRODUCTIVE ENDOCRINOLOGY AND FERTILITY
+BOARD CERTIFIED OBSTETRICS AND GYNECOLOGY REPRODUCTIVE ENDOCRINOLOGY AND FERTILITY

 During her fellowship, Dr. Nurdeen’s clinical research focused on diminished ovarian reserve, fertility preservation, oocyte donation, and reproduction issues among patients with medical conditions, such as viral infection and autoimmune disease.
 She also studied the age-dependent changes in molecular components and regulatory mechanisms involved in oocyte aging.
 She has authored several peer-reviewed publications and book chapters and has presented her research nationally and internationally.
 She has been the recipient of numerous scholarships, honors, and awards throughout her academic career and medical training.